austindowney/NSF-bibtex-format-with-URL-management/README.md

-# custom_bibtex_format
+# NSF BibTeX format with URL management
-Austin's custom bibtex format for NSF proposals.
-This started out as IEEE.bst.
+Austin's custom BibTeX format for NSF proposals.
+This is an extended version of the IEEE.bst citation style.

 <\usepackage[hidelinks]{hyperref}> must be used for the make links hyperlinks

 The following changes have been made:
 1. Hyperlinks to titles in articles
 1. URL links are provided
 1. If URL is empty and a DOI is provided, a link is generated from the DOI.